nsankareswari-70/Power-Query-in-Excel--1/README.md

 From the Home tab - click remove Top rows
 - Enter the number of rows you want to remove - Here 50 rows

+- From the first row if you see it says country, capital, Area, population ...
+They seems like a heading.
+- Use First row as headers option from the Home menu
+- Formatting a particular column - I want all the country names in capital letters.
+-